-It’s so interesting at the zero point because you’re just close to the Indian border like your one leg is in Bangladesh and another in India.
+It’s so unusual at the zero point because you’re just close to the Indian border like your one foot is in Bangladesh and another in India.
 Boundary facts!!
-Hehehe…
+Hehehe.

 Here I went for a boat ride on the Piyain river to get a closer view of the fall, but no one is allowed to get very close.

-In the evening after returning from Bisnakandi I left for Jaintia Hill Resort in Jaintiapur.
-I stayed 2 nights here.
-This resort is so close to the Indian border (Tamabil) and Jaflong is very near from this resort.
+In the evening after returning from Bisnakandi, I left for Jaintia Hill Resort in Jaintiapur.
+I stayed two nights here.
+This resort is so close to the Indian border (Tamabil), and Jaflong is very near to this resort.
 But this resort not having any standard room services or facilities (no phone, TV, wi-fi), according to the price range.
 Huh!

 Jaintia Hill Resort

-- To save time and distances you can enjoy the view of the waterfall in Panthumai by boat while visiting Bisnakandi.
-You can hire boat directly for Bisnakandi to Panthumai.
+- To save time and distances, you can enjoy the view of the waterfall in Panthumai by boat while visiting Bisnakandi.
+You can hire a boat directly for Bisnakandi to Panthumai.

 - You can visit all popular tourist destinations directly from the Sylhet city.
-I wanted to save time and all places are quite near from Jaflong and so stayed at Jaintia Hill Resort.
+I wanted to save time, and all places are quite near Jaflong and so stayed at Jaintia Hill Resort.

 Jaintia Hill Resort, Sari River, Lalakhal, Ratargul Swamp Forest, Jaflong, Jaflong Inn Hotel & Restaurant